LabDig/DAGAPy/README.md

 Software developed and published in Journal Computer and Eletronics in Agricultural.

 Manuscript title : An open-source spatial analysis system for embedded systems

-    DAGAPy is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    DAGAPy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with DAGAPy.
-If not, see <https://www.gnu.org/licenses/>6.

 **************************************************************
 Authors of software